Final report for GS22-270

 Method

-This study will employ a community-based case study (Yin,2003; Baskarada, 2012) of Black farmers who are at the forefront of sustainable agricultural development in Virginia.
-The study also seeks answers to the critical question: How are contemporary Black farmer organizers and their networks actively creating sustainable food systems pathways?
+This study employed a community-based case study (Yin,2003; Baskarada, 2012) of Black farmers who are at the forefront of sustainable agricultural development in Virginia.
+The study also sought answers to the critical question: How are contemporary Black farmer organizers and their networks actively creating sustainable food systems pathways?

 Approach